2-8-0: United States

 In the United States, only a few railroads purchased Consolidation types when Baldwin Locomotive Works first introduced its version.
-Even the Baltimore & Ohio railroad, which eventually had nearly 180 2-8-0 locomotives in regular service by 1885, did not purchase any of this type until 1873.
+Even the Baltimore and Ohio railroad, which eventually had nearly 180 2-8-0 locomotives in regular service by 1885, did not purchase any of this type until 1873.
 The Buffalo, Rochester and Pittsburgh Railway, which eventually became part of B&O, purchased 15 of this type from Brooks Locomotive Works in 1883.

 The 2-8-0 design was given a major boost in 1875, when the Pennsylvania Railroad made it their standard freight locomotive, and 1875 was also when the Erie Railroad began replacing its 4-4-0s in freight service with 2-8-0s.
 The railroads had found that the 2-8-0 could move trains twice as heavy at half the cost of its predecessors.
 From a financial standpoint at the time, the choice of the 2-8-0 as new freight locomotive was therefore clear.

 The S160 Class of the United States Army Transportation Corps was built by American manufacturers and was designed for use in Europe for heavy freight work during the Second World War.
 A total of 2,120 of this class was built and they worked on railroads across the world.
 Production of the 2-8-0 type in the United States totalled more than 23,000 locomotives, of which 12,000 were export versions.

 Preservation

 Great Northern Railway Consolidation No. 1147 is on display in a park in Wenatchee, Washington.

 Great Northern Railway Consolidation No. 1246 is in storage in southern Oregon.

 Maine Central class W 2-8-0 locomotives numbered 501 and 519 were officially property of the European and North American Railway (E&NA) as a condition of the lease of that company by the Maine Central Railroad.
 While all other Maine Central steam locomotives were scrapped when replaced by diesel locomotives, these two survived as a lease obligation until Maine Central purchased E&NA in 1955.
 The advantages of preservation were recognized by that date, so No. 501 is awaiting restoration to operating condition at the Conway Scenic Railroad in Conway, New Hampshire, and No. 519 was on display at the Steamtown National Historic Site in Scranton, Pennsylvania.

 Southern Pacific No. 895, a 2-8-0 Consolidation locomotive built by ALCO in 1913 is on static display at Roseland Park in Baytown, Texas.
 SP No. 895 was retired after 44 years of service and donated by Southern Pacific Railroad to the Robert E. Lee High School Key Club, then towed on temporary tracks to its current location at Roseland Park in April, 1957.

 Southern Pacific 2579 is on static display under a shed in Klamath Falls, Oregon.

-Baltimore & Ohio No. 545 "A.J Cromwell", built in 1888, is preserved at the B&O Railroad Museum in Baltimore, Maryland.
+Baltimore & Ohio No. 545 "A.J Cromwell", built in 1888, is preserved at the National Museum of Railroad History & Innovation in Baltimore, Maryland.